Citizen Initiative Process

 - Confirmation that only original signatures have been collected;

-- A review of each signature to ensure the required information was provided (full name, physical address, contact information, date, signature);
+- A review of every signature to ensure the required information was provided (full name, physical address, contact information, date, signature);

 - A random sample to confirm the signatories’ addresses are in Alberta; and

-- Contacting a random sample of signatories to confirm they signed the petition.
+- Contacting a random sample of signatories to confirm their information is correct and they signed the petition.

 As soon as practical after completing the petition verification, Elections Alberta will report the results on the Elections Alberta website.